Jim-215-Fisher/statislib/doc/binomial_distribution.md

 ### Description

-A binomial discrete random variate distribution B(n, p).
-It is used to characterize the number of successes in a sequence of n Bernoulli trials, each with the same probablity of p.
+A binomial discrete random variate distribution `B(n, p)`.
+It is used to characterize the number of successes in a sequence of n Bernoulli trials, each with the same probablity of `p`.

 For a single trial, binomial distribution is Bernoulli distribution.